TartanLlama/tartanllama.github.io/_posts/2017-03-31-writing-a-linux-debugger-registers.md

 Again, `ptrace` gives us easy access to the data we want.
 We just construct an instance of `user_regs_struct` and give that to `ptrace` alongside the `PTRACE_GETREGS` request.

 Now we want to read `regs` depending on which register was requested.
-We could write a big switch statement, but since we've laid out our `g_register_descriptors` table in the same order as `user_regs_struct`, we can just search for the index of the register descriptor, and access `user_regs_struct` as an array of `uint64_t`s.
+We could write a big switch statement, but since we've laid out our `g_register_descriptors` table in the same order as `user_regs_struct`, we can just search for the index of the register descriptor, and access `user_regs_struct` as an array of `uint64_t`s.[^2]

+[^2]: You could also reorder the `reg` enum and cast them to the underlying type to use as indexes, but I wrote it this way in the first place, it works, and I'm too lazy to change it.

 {% highlight cpp %}
         auto it = std::find_if(begin(g_register_descriptors), end(g_register_descriptors),